mimecast/dtail/doc/examples.md

     --query 'from STATS select sum($goroutines),sum($cgocalls),last($time),max(lifetimeConnections)'
 ```

 Beware: For map-reduce queries to work, you have to ensure that DTail supports your log format.
-You can either use the ones already defined in `internal/mapr/logformat` or add an extension to support a custom log format.
+Check out the [query language](./querylanguage.md) and [log formats](./logformats.md) for more information.

 ![dtail-map](dtail-map.gif "Tail mapreduce example")